 The reason why Georgetown is famous is partly thanks to its unique and creative street art.

 In 2012, the Lithuanian artist Ernest Zacharevic blew a breath of fresh air to the appearance of Georgetown.
 He created 2D and 3D paintings combined with real objects, offering a vibrant vibe to the old streets.

 I love wandering around and finding amazing murals, steel sculptures, and wall paintings on every corner.

-Although the 3D museum is quite popular in many places, what makes this museum special is its Penang-style display.
-The entrance fee is affordable and the staff is friendly and helpful.
+Although the 3D museum is quite popular in many places, its unique is its Penang-style display.
+The entrance fee is affordable, and the staff is friendly and helpful.